 1. Lesser Sulphur Crested Cockatoo

-Surprisingly, Hong Kong has become a sanctuary for Sulphur Crested cockatoos driven close to extinction from there original habitat.
-It’s amazing that 10% of this species of cockatoo have made the bustling city of Hong Kong their home.
+Surprisingly, Hong Kong has become a sanctuary for Sulphur Crested cockatoos driven close to extinction from their original habitat.
+Amazingly, 10% of this species of cockatoo have made the bustling city of Hong Kong their home.

 It was actually through looking for a print of a sulphur cockatoo to hang on my wall that I came across this fabulous collection of parrot paintings.